PFAS analysis script

 → PfasProfileFilter.r

-Then, navigate to the tab Settings → Comparisons.
+Next, navigate to the tab Settings → Comparisons.
 Therein, set up a new comparison by defining the Name of comparison (e.g., PFAS_search), and by including the following specifications in the comparison editor, as exemplified with the right-sided screenshot:

 • script(PfasProfileFilter): include as-is to embed the script.

 For setting up the comparison, adhere to the R syntax (i.e., assignment of TRUE / FALSE with arrows, specification of vector with <- c()) as shown on the screenshot.
-Include the script itself with the command script(PfasProfileFilter).
+Include the script itself with the final command script(PfasProfileFilter).
 Finally, use the button Save this comparison to make your specifications permanent.

 → Comparison text to copy and paste: